What is breast implant removal and replacement surgery?

 It is a procedure which is undertaken when a breast implant is being replaced and is intended to alleviate discomfort while offering the potential of improving both the feel and appearance of the breasts.

 The capsule (scar tissue) which forms around the implant is a completely normal reaction to the insertion of a foreign body (the implant) into the breast.
 There are cases in which the capsule thickens and contracts.
 This is known as capsular contracture and can make the breasts feel a lot harder.
 As well as being uncomfortable or painful for an individual, capsular contracture which gets progressively worse can distort the shape of the breasts.
 A capsulectomy can address issues with the look and feel of the breast, and serve to alleviate the pain.

-The procedure can be done for the purpose of a replacement, or as a removal without replacement, reversing a previous breast augmentation procedure.
+The procedure can be done for the purpose of reversing a previous breast augmentation procedure.

 Implant rupture, deflation or folding are other causes of complications which can lead to the need for implant and removal surgery.
 The procedure can also be necessary when women experience necrosis or dead tissues developing around the implant, bleeding, or a build-up of calcium.

 In some cases, the decision to opt for implant removal and replacement surgery can be a personal choice.
 Some women might feel that breast implants they received as part of a breast augmentation procedure have given their breasts the wrong size or shape, or the implants have moved into the wrong position due to factors such as pregnancy, weight gain, or weight loss.

 How is Implant removal and replacement surgery performed?

 Implant removal and replacement surgery is typically performed using the same incisions which were made during the breast augmentation procedure.